Luolattee26/WMDS.netL/README.md

   - A tumor expression matrix: `TYPEtumor.txt`
   - A differential gene analysis results file containing both **logFC** and **FDR** columns

   These files should be placed in the `./data/WMDS.net_Run` directory.
-Each row should represent a gene, and each column should represent a sample.
+Each row of expression matrix should represent a gene, and each column should represent a sample.

 - **Configuration:**
   - Open the `WMDS.netL.m` script located at `./code/WMDS.netL_algorithm/` and update the `cancer_type` variable to match the `TYPE` used in your input file names.